 - 1. The storage area must be dry. - 2.
 The tool must be removed in hydraulic hammers. - 3.
-The lower end of the piston must be well protected with grease. - 4.
+The lower end of the piston, tool and tool bushings must be well protected with grease in all hydraulic hammers. - 4.
 Connections must be sealed with clean plugs to prevent oil leakage and dirt from getting into couplings. - 5.
 The product must be stored in the vertical position. - 6.
 Make sure the product can not fall.